CrowdHailer/raxx_kit/guides/interface-design-for-http-streaming.md

 *This is exactly the pattern of a `GenServer`, where all side effects, such as replying to a call, can be represented in the return values.*

-*My concern with the plug interface has always been that certain things can only be achived by directly causing side effects from within application code.
+*My concern with the plug interface has always been that certain things can only be achieved by directly causing side effects from within application code.
 It is my opinion that this leads to much of the complexity of the `Plug.Conn` object,*

 ## Examples